 Bishop McNamara High School also offers a Sports Medicine class in which the course is designed to include the basic concepts of anatomy, mechanism of injury, and administration of athletic training.
 Students will be introduced to how athletic injuries occur, how they are treated, and can be prevented.
 The course also includes education on sports nutrition, drugs and supplements commonly used, as well as common illnesses and diseases typically seen by a Certified Athletic Trainer.

 The mission of the Bishop McNamara High School Athletic Training staff is to provide optimal health care for all student-athletes in the Bishop McNamara community.
 The care provided should include the prevention, recognition, evaluation, initial treatment, continued treatment, referral, and proper rehabilitation for all athletic injuries and illnesses.
 Additional responsibilities include education of the patients and sports medicine aids, counseling of the patients, as well documentation and record keeping.
 It is also a goal of the Bishop McNamara Athletic Training staff to set a positive, Christian example for the student-athletes to follow in treating each other with respect and compassion.

-Head Athletic Trainer:
+Head Athletic Trainer

-Ms. Stephanie joined Bishop McNamara in the fall of 2013.
-She earned her bachelor's degree in Sports Medicine from the University of Virginia and master's degree in Athletic Training from Virginia Commonwealth University.
-She is a member of the National Athletic Trainers' Association and the Virginia Athletic Trainers' Association.
-In addition, Ms. Stephanie is also the Athletic Department’s administrative assistant.
+Ms. Stephanie Tong joined Bishop McNamara in the fall of 2013.
+She earned her bachelor's degree in Sports Medicine from the University of Virginia and a master's degree in Athletic Training from Virginia Commonwealth University.
+She is a licensed certified athletic trainer in the states of Virginia and Maryland and a member of the National Athletic Trainers' Association, Virginia Athletic Trainers' Association, and Maryland Athletic Trainers' Association.

 Dr. Bennett previously served on the staff of the Center for Sports Medicine at the University of Pittsburgh, where his roles included being associate team physician with the Pittsburgh Steelers and head team physician for the University of Pittsburgh men's basketball team.